-On 20 May 2020, the Group completed the private placement of a 12% stake in DMPI for US\$120 million.
-This gives an implied valuation of US\$1 billion for DMPI, which attests to its strong performance and prospects.
+On 20 May 2020, the Group completed the private equity investment of a 12% stake in DMPI for US\$120 million.
+This gives an implied valuation of US\$1 billion for DMPI, which attests to its strong franchise and prospects.
 This is highly commendable amidst a stressed and declining capital market with the PSE index down around 25% from the peak of 2019.
-This transaction resulted in a gain which was recorded as net equity reserve of US\$77 million in the retained earnings, instead of recognising it as a gain in the income statement.
-The proceeds from the private placement were used for repayment of DMPL's bank loans.
+This resulted in a net gain of US\$77 million which under IFRS rules had to be booked in retained earnings, instead of recognising it as net income.
+The proceeds from the private equity investment were used for repayment of DMPL's bank loans.